evortigosa/evortigosa/README.md

-- 👋 Hi, I’m @evortigosa
+- 👋 Hi there, I'm Evandro - @evortigosa
-- 👀 I’m interested in Computer Science
+- 👀 I’m a PhD Student at University of São Paulo interested in Computer Science
-- 🌱 I’m currently learning Machine Learning and Explainable Artificial Intelligence
+- 🌱 I’m currently working on Machine Learning and EXplainable Artificial Intelligence
 - 💞️ I’m looking to collaborate on research in XAI
 - 📫 How to reach me https://www.linkedin.com/in/evandro-ortigossa-58062221